Traveling with IBS: How to Prevent IBS Flare-Ups on Vacation and Flights

 Tip # 6 – Manage your stress

 With the availability of yoga and meditation apps you can use anywhere, it should be easy to find some calm even if only for short bouts of time.
-Indeed, it can greatly reduce the chance of having an IBS flare and make your vacation more enjoyable!
+Indeed, it can greatly reduce the chance of having an IBS flare and make your vacation more enjoyable.
+For more stress reduction tips, read my article: Stress and IBS: 5 Tools to Beat the Stress & Improve Your Gut Symptoms.

-In summary, you can enjoy traveling with IBS with some planning and preparation.
-You may choose to take a break from the low FODMAP diet or follow a more relaxed version.
+With some planning and preparation, you can enjoy traveling with IBS.
+You may take a break from the low FODMAP diet or follow a more relaxed version.
 Whatever you decide, being away from the stress of work, sleeping adequately, and carving out some time to relax, can allow you to avoid an IBS flare.

-If you are struggling with IBS and are confused about how to find relief from uncomfortable gut symptoms and figure out your trigger foods, reach out to me.
+If you are struggling with IBS and are confused about how to find relief from your IBS symptoms and figure out your trigger foods, reach out and schedule a complimentary IBS Clarity Call.
 I would love to help you!

 Let’s work together